 I always try to think about a product’s price before recommending it to friends—only because I vividly remember my pre-beauty editor days when I would buy most of my makeup at the drugstore and have to think long and hard before shelling out anything over $30.

 This cleanser might seem on the pricier side at $38 for a tub, but it lasts forever.
 You only need a small amount per use, and its texture allows it to melt into an oil as you work it into your skin.
 Plus, cleansing is one of the most important steps in your skincare regimen; if your skin isn’t properly cleansed, then all the expensive serums and moisturizers you slather on probably won’t work as well—so it’s important you find one that works, like this one.

 Similar Products: Still a standout

-Then I Met You’s Living Cleansing Balm the perfect cleansing balm if you prefer a light, buttery texture that melts into an oil and doesn’t require a cloth to remove.
-Plus, it gets rid of makeup in one go and left my skin feeling as soft as a baby’s bottom.
+Then I Met You’s Living Cleansing Balm is the perfect cleansing balm if you prefer a light, buttery texture that melts into an oil and doesn’t require a cloth to remove.
+Plus, it gets rid of makeup in one go and leaves my skin feeling as soft as a baby’s bottom.
 I still use it frequently, more than a year after trying it for the first time.